stebaker92/git-pr/README.md

 ### Pull Requests

 Just run
-`pr`
-or `git pr`
+`git-pr`
-from your shell (whilst in a git directory) to open your browser ready to create a pull request, setting the source to the current branch and target to either `master` or the branch stored in the repo's git config
+(or set up your own an alias!) from your shell (whilst in a git directory) to open your browser ready to create a pull request, setting the source to the current branch and target to either `master` or the branch stored in your repo's git config

 ### Opening the current repo in your browser